 Dr. James Tabor is a Professor in the Department of Religious Studies at the University of North Carolina at Charlotte where he is professor of Christian origins and ancient Judaism and served as Chair for a decade.
 His Ph.D. is from the University of Chicago.
 He previously taught at the University of Notre Dame and the College of William and Mary.
 Tabor has combined his work on ancient texts with extensive field work in archaeology in Israel and Jordan.
 Since 2008 he has been co-director, with Shimon Gibson, of the acclaimed Mt Zion excavation in Jerusalem.
 He was also involved in the 1993 Waco tragedy drawing upon his expertise in understanding ancient Biblical apocalyptic ideas and he testified before Congress in the 1995 Waco Hearings.
 Among his publications are Things Unutterable (1985), A Noble Death (1992) Why Waco: Cults and the Battle for Religious Freedom in America (1995) and The Jesus Dynasty: A New Historical Investigation of Jesus, His Royal Family, and the Birth of Christianity (Simon & Schuster, 2006).
 In 2012 he published two books: The Jesus Discovery: The New Archaeological Find that Reveals the Birth of Christianity (Simon & Schuster) and Paul and Jesus: How the Apostle Transformed Christianity (Simon & Schuster).
-Currently he is finishing a new book, The Lost Mary: How the Jewish Mother of Jesus Become the Virgin Mother of God (Knopf 2020).
+Dr. Tabor just completed a new book, The Lost Mary: From Jewish Mother of Jesus to Virgin Mother of God (Knopf, 2020).

 Email: [email protected]; Faculty Page: https://pages.uncc.edu/james-tabor/ and Blog: http://jamestabor.com